shredware/blog/content/reasons-why-you-should-take-control-of-your-data.md

 of many users, yet they all had their [Keyser Söze Moment][keyser-soze-moment] when they were shut down for different reasons.

-For a company that gives you something for "free", you are always just a cost center.
+For a company that gives you something for "free," you are always just a cost center.
 If they cannot profit from you, or even if they cannot profit enough, your data that you deem safe and sound in their vault lives on borrowed time.
 Sooner or later you will be shown the door unceremoniously, and only if you are lucky will they let you collect your belongings through a convenient export tool.

-Of course you are a little bit safer if you use a paid service.
-But examples like [Everpix][] show that there is no guarantee in paying for a service.
+Of course, you are a little bit safer if you use a paid service.
+But examples like [Everpix][] show that there is no guarantee when you pay for a service.
 Even thousands of paying users could not save the site.
-And the last statement by [app.net][], despite professing a guarantee to keep the site up "indefinitely", did not convey the jubilant air of a thriving project.
+And the latest blog post by [app.net][], despite professing a guarantee to keep the site up "indefinitely," did not convey the jubilant optimism of a thriving project.

-__Lesson to learn:__ Only if you have full control over where and how your data is stored, you can rest assured that you don't find yourself scrambling to find a new home for your data.
+__Lesson to learn:__ Only if you have full control over where and how your data is stored will you be able to rest assured that you won't find yourself scrambling to find a new home for your data.

 ## 4. Giants Err

-While giants usually are swift to throw some of their immeasurable manpower at problems and usually fix them fast, this is offset by the sheer numbers of affected users.
+While giants are usually swift to throw their immeasurable resources at problems and can usually fix them fast, this is offset by the sheer number of affected users.

-And sometimes the fix to [a problem][yahoo-xss]
-[is not as effective as the giant wishes][yahoo-xss-2] or proves to be [genuinely unfixable][microsoft-danger] because data has been [irreversibly lost][google-data-loss].
-Only 0.2% of the users were affected in the Gmail incident.
-These 0.2% however were over 150.000 users that had their emails wiped.
+And sometimes the solution to [a problem][yahoo-xss] [is not as effective as the giant would wish][yahoo-xss-2] or proves to be [genuinely unfixable][microsoft-danger] because data has been [irreversibly lost][google-data-loss].
+Only 0.2% of users were affected in the Gmail incident.
+These 0.2%, however, amounted to 150,000 users who had their emails wiped.

-__Lesson to learn:__ If giants err, it affects a lot of people.
-Even if for the giant it isn't more than a rounding error.
+__Lesson to learn:__ If giants err, it affects a lot of people, even if for the giant it isn't more than a rounding error.

 ## 5. Giants Don't Care

-Sure, for most people Google works always.
+Most people will never have their Google account suspended.
 Most people also never have their house burglarized.
-So [when Google suspends your account][google-suspension] and you have no way to reach a human to reverse the decision you probably feel like [little Calvin's parents][calvin], betrayed and a little hysterical.
+So [when Google shuts you out][google-suspension] and you have no way to reach a human to reverse the decision, you will probably feel like [little Calvin's parents][calvin], betrayed and a little hysterical.

-But clearly you should have carefully read the
+Clearly, you should have carefully read the
 [code of conduct for Microsoft's Live account][live-coc] before you uploaded [partial human nudity][skydrive] to your SkyDrive account after your beach vacation.
 Now you got yourself locked out of your emails, pictures, music and your online gaming account because an algorithm thought you were sharing porn.
-You almost wish a human would sift through all your pictures at this point.
+You almost wish it were a human sifting through all your pictures at this point.

-Sometimes however, you will never learn why your account was suspended like the poor fellow who fell into [Yahoo's kafkaesk rabbit hole][yahoo] and only gained back access to his email account one month and a complaint to the Better Business Bureau later.
+Sometimes, however, you will never learn why your account was suspended, like the poor fellow who fell into [Yahoo's Kafkaesque rabbit hole][yahoo] and only gained back access to his email account one month and a complaint to the Better Business Bureau later.